 - Very VERY difficult to get motorhome or campervan insurance for

-Of all the options for campervan heating, this would be my LEAST favourite option- I’ve seen and heard too many stories of things going wrong to be happy with one in my vehicle.
+Of all the options for campervan heating, this would be my LEAST favourite option- I’ve seen and heard too many stories of things going wrong with a wood burner to be happy with one in my vehicle.
 If you’re interested, please do full research before buying one.

 Terracotta/ pot heaters